annadmitrieff/Classwork-and-Notes/SUMMER 24/LIT REVIEW/Protoplanetary Disks and Their Evolution (Williams, Cieza, 2011)/NOTES — Protoplanetary Disks and Their Evolution (Williams, Cieza, 2011).md

 Disc instability is likely responsible for the rapid transport of material in the early stages.
 - Laughlin & Bodenheimer (1994) proposed that early-stage discs are gravitationally unstable due to a high mass fraction in the disc relative to the protostar.
-- Instabilities lead to sporadic bursts of high accretion (Zhu et al. 2009), preventing the disc mass from growing faster than the star (vorobyov & Basu 2010).
+- Instabilities lead to sporadic bursts of high accretion (Zhu et al. 2009), preventing the disc mass from growing faster than the star (Vorobyov & Basu 2010).

 Many protostars experience short-lived bursts of high accretion, known as FU Orionis events (Herbig 1977).
 - Hartmann & Kenyon (1996) estimated that a typical low-mass star undergoes about 10 such outbursts during its formation.